-Staff

-No staff member who has symptoms or is otherwise required to self-isolate should enter a child care centre.
+Staff: No staff member who has symptoms or is otherwise required to self-isolate (quarantine) should enter a child care centre.
 In addition, staff should self-monitor daily for signs and symptoms of COVID-19.
-Staff that have an elevated temperature or any symptoms of COVID-19 must stay home, isolate and be excluded from work.
 Facilities must maintain records of staff absenteeism.

-Children

-Child care facilities should develop a plan to clearly communicate to families the need to monitor their child daily for symptoms before sending them to child care.
+Children: Child care facilities should develop a plan to clearly communicate to families the need to monitor their child daily for symptoms before sending them to child care.
 Signage with exclusion criteria should be posted at all entrances to the facility.

-A child who meets any of the exclusion criteria will not be admitted to the centre and will be advised to immediately isolate and consult Health Links - Info Santé or their health care provider.
-Those with symptoms should be tested, and if negative for COVID-19 they can return 24 hours after symptoms resolve.
-If individuals choose not to be tested, they should isolate for 10 days from symptom onset, and may return if symptoms have resolved at that time.
+A child who meets any of the exclusion criteria should not be admitted to the facility and will be advised to immediately isolate and consult Health Links - Info Santé, the online COVID-19 screening tool or their health care provider.

-Parents/guardians should be asked daily to confirm that their child has no symptoms and is not otherwise required to self-isolate.
+Parents/guardians should be asked daily to confirm that their child has no symptoms and is not otherwise required to self-isolate (quarantine).
 Child care facilities are not required to screen children for specific symptoms or take temperatures of children upon arrival.

 A chronic stable cough, sneeze, runny nose, or nasal congestion that is unchanged and clearly linked to a known medical condition such as asthma or allergies is not an absolute requirement for exclusion.
 As well, children who are crying or teething can exhibit a runny nose.
-Changing or worsening of chronic symptoms requires isolation and contacting Health Links - Info Santé.
+Changing or worsening of chronic symptoms requires isolation and further assessment.
 Child care providers should exercise judgment related to symptoms but when in doubt, err on the side of caution, exclude the child and advise the parent/guardian to contact Health Links - Info Santé or their health care provider.